 The patch code was originally created by Kodak to signal document processing applications while reading large documents.
 The different codes will signal certain events such as a page/section break or a change from single sided to duplex scanning.
 Six distinct barcode patterns (Patch 1, 2, 3, 4, 6 and T) were defined.
-The most common use now is to use the Patch T code as a Page (document) separator.
+A common use now is to use the Patch T code or the Patch 2 code as a Page (document) separator.

 Patch code T is often used as a separator page between different documents when scanning.

-Patch Codes are wide/narrow codes (as are Code 39 barcodes, for example).
+Patch Codes are wide/narrow 1D barcodes (as are Code 39 barcodes, for example).

 Thanks to Kodak for this further technical information about patch-codes.